Our Mission Statement

 2005 – In the beginning…

 Cascade Beagle Rescue was formed by beagle-lovers who are passionate about helping the breed.
 So many beagles end up on death row in shelters or dumped in shelters by their owners and there was nobody in the Portland, OR area to help.
-In 1999, Denise Sproul joined the Columbia-Willamette Beagle Club and spearheaded the beagle rescue effort under the wing of the club.
+In 1999, Denise Lowe joined the Columbia-Willamette Beagle Club and spearheaded the beagle rescue effort under the wing of the club.
 In subsequent years, new club members, Stephanie & Gary Frye of Tualatin, OR, became volunteers in beagle rescue along with Denise.
 It became clear that their vision for rescue exceeded the constraints of the work that was being done within the beagle club.
 They decided a greater impact could be made if a new, seperate entity were formed.
 In early 2005 they began pulling together mounds of legal documents required to form Cascade Beagle Rescue, an Oregon nonprofit corporation.
-The initial Board of Directors consisted of Denise Sproul, President; Stephanie Frye, Vice President; Gary Frye, Treasurer and Susan O’Brien.
+The initial Board of Directors consisted of Denise Lowe, President; Stephanie Frye, Vice President; Gary Frye, Treasurer.
 The next step was to apply for our 501(c)(3) tax status which would ensure our donors a tax deduction and the organization’s tax exemption.
 Late in 2005 we received approval from the IRS, which was a milestone!
 CBR was the very first 501(c)(3) charitable organization in Oregon to focus on the welfare of beagles.
 Our name, “Cascade Beagle Rescue” was suggested by John Link of Heidi Ho Beagles and we loved it!

 Changes in 2006